USA: Heavy-Duty Vehicles: GHG Emissions & Fuel Economy

 - Vocational engines are tested over the FTP transient test.

-The Phase 2 regulation introduced a new set of SET weighting factors, applicable only to GHG measurements (not applicable to pollutant emission measurements).
+The Phase 2 regulation introduced a new set of SET weighting factors, applicable only to GHG measurements for Phase 2 vehicles (not applicable to pollutant emission measurements).
 The new weighting factors address the trend towards engine downspeeding.

 Chassis manufacturers are subject to the vehicle standards.
 The regulations do not require chassis testing—vehicle standards compliance is typically determined based on a vehicle simulation model, called the Greenhouse gas Emission Model (GEM), developed by the EPA specifically for the GHG/FE regulations.
 The Phase 2 regulation introduced a number of changes to the GEM model.